 Opioid use disorders can also come with medical complications and concerns.
 When you first enter an addiction treatment program, your medical health will be one of the first areas clinicians look at when determining the right level of care for your needs.
 Your treatment center will likely use the ASAM Criteria, a six-dimensional assessment provided by the American Society of Addiction Medicine (ASAM) to help addiction medicine professionals find the right treatment for clients.
 According to this assessment, biomedical conditions and complications are the second dimension that should be assessed after addiction and withdrawal potential.

 For treatment to be effective, it needs to address all of your needs.
 For example, you won’t be able to concentrate on therapy if you have an untreated broken arm.
-It is best to treat the physical needs along with psychological needs.
+It is best to treat the physical needs along with the psychological needs.

 Opioid use disorders can lead to serious medical issues, especially if you’ve spent time using illicit drugs.
 People may even come to treatment with disorders that are indirectly related to addiction.
 Because addiction causes you to push all other needs aside, you may neglect some of your basic health and wellness.

 Some of the most common physical comorbid conditions associated with opioid use disorders are:

 Addiction treatment should be tailored to your specific needs for it to be effective.
 That means taking all of your needs into consideration, including mental and physical comorbid disorders.
 If you enter treatment with a co-occurring mental health issue, you may receive dual diagnosis treatment.
 Dual diagnosis is the clinical term for someone who has an SUD and a mental health disorder at the same time.
 In today’s modern approach to treatment, there are specific therapy options for people who have two or more disorders simultaneously.